Great Northern beans, canned, drained: mL to Grams Conversion

 FAQ

-- How does viscosity affect the mL-to-grams conversion for Great Northern beans, canned, drained?
+- Why is mL hard for cooked Great Northern beans, canned, drained?

-- Can I use this table for heated Great Northern beans, canned, drained?
+- Can I use the Great Northern beans, canned, drained cooking liquid as part of the measurement?